 Ask How Payment Works

-Most auto transporters require a deposit upfront, with the remaining balance due at delivery.
-Some carriers accept cash or digital payments, and some offer payment plans.
-Ask about any transaction or late fees before scheduling.
+Most auto transporters require an upfront deposit, with the balance due at delivery.
+Some carriers accept cash or digital payments, and others offer payment plans.
+Be sure to ask about transaction and late fees before scheduling.

 Car hauling prices vary based on distance, vehicle size, location, seasonality, and timeline.
 Longer distances typically have a lower per-mile rate, while enclosed carriers cost about 40% more due to increased protection.